Renormalization Group Approach to Confinement: Flow to confinement

 Of particular phenomenological interest is the $\MSbar$ scheme.
 In the pure gauge theory $\Lambda_{\MSbar} = 0.534\, \Lambda_{GF}$.
 The lambda parameter now is not just an integration constant, but has a tangible meaning.
 This is a significant result, which has been suggested before~\cite{Hill:2005wg}, but has been quantified here for the first time.

 The result (\ref{S}) that $\alpha_S(\mu)$ increases linearly with the inverse power of $\mu^2$ beyond any bound, bypassing the Landau pole, was long awaited.
 In the literature it is referred to as infrared slavery.
 This is clear evidence of color confinement.
-In order to prove confinement beyond doubt, it would be necessary to prove the existence of a nonvanishing gluon condensate $G$.
+In order to prove confinement beyond doubt, it would be sufficient to prove the existence of a nonvanishing gluon condensate $G$.
 It is known for a long time that the perturbative vacuum is not the true ground state of the theory.
-The vacuum with zero field strength $\langle F_{\mu\nu}^aF_{\mu\nu}^a\rangle$ was found to be unstable~\cite{Savvidy:1977as}.
-This manifests itself in the fact that the Euclidean effective action is lowered by a nontrivial contribution of $G$.
+The vacuum with zero field strength $\langle F_{\mu\nu}^aF_{\mu\nu}^a\rangle$, for example, was found to be unstable~\cite{Savvidy:1977as}.
+This is evident in the fact that the Euclidean effective action is minimized by a nontrivial condensate.

 This is a remarkable turn.
-The gluon condensate measures the zero-frequency modes of the field strength.
-It has been shown that a homogeneous vacuum field is also unstable~\cite{Nielsen:1978rm}, indicating that the vacuum has granular structure.
-This has been brought to light in numerous publications, emphasizing the role of instantons, monopoles and vortices.
-While the authors argue about which of them is ultimately responsible for confinement, it appears that the microscopic properties of the vacuum are largely averaged out when seen from large distances, leaving many possibilities behind.
+The QCD vacuum has many facets, depending on the scale parameter $\mu$.
+A homogeneous vacuum would be unstable as well~\cite{Nielsen:1978rm}, indicating that the vacuum has granular structure.
+This has been brought to light in numerous work, emphasizing the role of monopoles and vortices.
+While the authors argue about which of them is ultimately responsible for confinement, it appears that the microscopic properties of the vacuum are largely averaged out when seen from large distances, leaving many possibilities behind at intermediate scales.
 The solution is characterized by a single, scale-invariant limit under the renormalization group flow, the infrared fixed point $1/\alpha_S = 0$.
 This is known as universality.
 Theories in a given universality class could look very different microscopically, but will end up looking the same at long distances.